 - Chronic – Lymphocytic (CLL)

 Acute Lymphoblastic Leukemia (ALL) –

-When there are multiple mutations in the locus, that control cell proliferation, cell maturation and cell death of precursor cells of Lymphocytes called Lymphoblast then this results in ALL.
+When there are multiple mutations in the locus that controls cell proliferation, cell maturation and cell death of precursor cells of Lymphocytes, called Lymphoblast, then this results in ALL.
 ALL can be of T cell type or B cell type.

 Genes associated with ALL –

 - KMT2A – Infant ALL – onset before 10yr of age